 If school is already in session, sit back one morning and note everything you see your students doing.
 Don’t forget little steps like unstacking a chair or filling a water bottle.

-Keep listing everything that occurs between the kids arriving at school and you beginning the day’s teaching.
-You may need a couple sheets of paper!
+Keep listing everything that occurs between the kids arriving at school and you beginnning the day’s teaching.
+You may need a couple of sheets of paper!

 Remember those 4 characteristics I mentioned earlier?
 Here’s where they come into play.

 Use the Components of a Successful Morning page (from the free download) and begin sorting the tasks you’ve listed.
 Look at each item from your task list and your students’ task list and determine which category it meets.

 Some tasks may be a challenge to categorize.
 Don’t worry–there’s no right or wrong answer!